 Will any roads or walkways be closed?

 Access to the southern shared path on the riverbank between Wilde Avenue and Church Street will be closed for the duration of the project for the safety of pedestrian, cyclists and workers.
-The stairs from Wilde Avenue down to the riverbank will also be closing in the coming weeks.
 Pedestrians and cyclists can use the public bridges along the path to cross the river and detour around the construction site.

 How long will construction take?

 It is envisaged that the overall construction process will take around three to four years to complete.
-A construction timeline will be confirmed when a contractor is on board.
+A construction timeline will be confirmed when a contractor for Stage 2 is on board.

 Who will be carrying out the works?